tubav/fiteagle/src/site/markdown/developers.md

  others via mvn/jars).
  * When changing or adding code the whole project MUST compile.
- * The unit tests MUST pass without any user configuration (e.g. use a stubs like an in-memory database if needed).
+ * The unit tests MUST pass without any user configuration (e.g. use a stubs like an in-memory database if needed and use EasyMock objects).
- * Code coverage goal: [80% and no less!](http://googletesting.blogspot.de/2010/07/code-coverage-goal-80-and-no-less.html)
+ * Code coverage goal (see cobertura): [80% and no less!](http://googletesting.blogspot.de/2010/07/code-coverage-goal-80-and-no-less.html)
  * Applications SHOULD work out of the box without any user configuration (again use stubs by default and give the user the option